An old Systron-Donner counter with nixie tube indicators repurposed as an internet-connected clock.

 Concurrently the ESP32 sets I/O pins to illuminate filaments in the nixie tubes according to the current time.
 The ESP32’s I/O pins connect to the high-voltage sink drivers already inside the counter.

 JUST KIDDING there are no solid-state drivers anywhere in this thing, it’s all diode-transistor logic so I’ll unfortunately have to insert my own driver circuit between the counter and the nixie tubes.
-Given the physical placement of the tubes at the proper height for readability and the insane rats nest of wiring and traces in this machine, I’ll be removing/destroying the existing tube sockets and placing an entirely new board with sockets atop the existing one.
+Given the physical placement of the tubes at the proper height for readability and the insane rats nest of wiring and traces in this machine, I’ll be cutting traces to the existing tube sockets and placing a new board that drives those traces.
 High-voltage insulation will be needed.